abdnh/anki-copycat-importer/README.md

 -   Download the add-on from https://ankiweb.net/shared/info/2072125761
 -   Make sure all your AnkiApp decks are downloaded before using the add-on.
 For that, go to AnkiApp, click on each of your decks, then click on the Download button at the bottom if it's shown.
 -   Run Anki and go to **Tools > Import From AnkiApp**.
 The add-on tries to detect AnkiApp's data folder on your system automatically.
 If you see the "Data folder" field already populated, you can go ahead and click Import.
+You can also specify a different folder location, or a single SQLite database file by checking the "Database file" option (only recommened if you don't have access to the whole data folder for some reason, as the add-on may need other files in the data folder to properly import notetypes).

 ## Notes & Known Issues